-All vegetables for food should be strictly fresh, which condition is easily indicated when they break or snap crisply.
-Home-grown vegetables, such as lettuce, spinach, peas, beans, etc., should be gathered in the morning when wet with dew.
+All vegetables intended for food should be strictly fresh, which condition is easily indicated when they break or snap crisply.
+Home-grown vegetables, such as lettuce, peas, beans, spinach, carrots, corn, etc., should be gathered in the morning when wet with dew.
 Vegetables are improved by being put in cold water before cooking.